hadion82/compose-multiplatform-architecture/README.md

 When events and effects occur due to user interaction, they are delivered to the processor.

-Processor processes business logic and updates changed UI state
+Processor processes business logic and updates changed UI state.

 UI state is updated according to the Compose life cycle.